Royal-Navy/design-system/packages/docs-site/src/library/pages/components/breadcrumbs.md

     Type: 'Breadcrumb[] ',
     Required: 'True',
     Default: '',
-    Description: 'An array of objects that must least contain a label.
-If no custom component is provided then provide a href, otherwise provide the Component and the associated property to create a link', },
+    Description: 'An array of objects that must at least contain a label.
+If no custom component is provided then provide an href, otherwise provide the Component and the associated property to create a link.', },
 ]} />